ctaylo41/GaussianSplatting/README.md

 The quality gap between this implementation and the original is expected and instructive:

 1. **SH Degree**: This implementation uses only DC terms (degree-0 SH) vs. degree-3 in the original.
-Higher-order SH capture view-dependent effects critical for specular surfaces.
+Higher-order SH captures view-dependent effects critical for specular surfaces like the bicycle frame.
+Implementing higher-order SH requires a significant speed up in both the forward and backward passes due to the time required for including view-direction dependent evaluation and corresponding gradient computation.
+Using DC-only was a practical tradeoff that still demonstrates the core algorithm.
+This explains why peripheral regions (foliage, ground) render reasonably well while the central subject (the bike with its reflective metal surfaces) shows the largest quality gap.

 2. **Backward Pass Complexity**: The differentiable rendering backward pass has many intricate gradient computations.
 Some gradient terms may have subtle bugs that affect long-term convergence.